BradHutchings/Mmojo-Server-v2/docs/201-Prepare-WSL.md

 sudo nano /etc/wsl.conf
 ```

+We need to turn off the interop feature so APE applications can run as Linux apps.
+We also need to suppress your Windows `$env:PATH` from poluting your WSL Linux `$PATH`.
 Add this short block of configuration code to the end:
 ```
 [interop]
+enabled=false
 appendWindowsPath = false
 ```